brissonwilliam/ihavefriends/README.md

 - GitHub Actions CI to deploy on PROD

 ### Features to implement
+- Refactor code so storage is seperated from components
 - Users can change their password
 - User creation (admin only) (missing frontend only)
 - User deletion (admin only)